-- Construction of a new ski trail between Upper Ridge & Blast-Off. - Construction of a new ski trail to the west of the Upper Ridge trail. - Widen a section of Billy Goat trail (renamed Pipeline).
+- Construction of a new ski trail to the west of the Upper Ridge trail. - Widen a section of Billy Goat trail (renamed Pipeline).

 2.)
 SNOWMAKING IMPROVEMENTS

 - Add snowmaking capability to new ski trails when constructed. - Replace the existing South Peak snowmaking system on all trails.